psrenergy/PSRClassesInterface.jl/docs/src/examples.md

 ```@example the_by_bus
 targetBus = gen2bus[target_generator]
 ```
-## Determining the value of demands
+## Determining elasticity and value of demands
-In this example we will read demand segments and obtain the value of demands.
+In this example we will read demand segments, obtain the value of demands, discover wheter each demand is elastic or inelastic, and then obtain the sums of demands by elasticity.
 The first step is to read the study data:
 ```@example seg_by_dem
 import PSRClassesInterface
 const PSRI = PSRClassesInterface